 Context

-There are a lot of game-developing programs in the market today that help users create games in a code-editor environment.
-Pick-a-path is a text-based game developer, which provides an interface to develop games without needing any prior knowledge of coding.
-Pick-a-path is a platform that can be used by beginners or professionals to create simple text-based games in an interface that is easy to use.
-The program contains two modes: The Editor Mode and The Player Mode.
-The Editor mode allows the user to build a new game or edit an existing one, while the player mode allows the user to access the games that are already build using this software.
+There are a lot of game development tools in the market today that help users create games in a code-editor environment.
+Pick-A-Path is a text-based game development tool that provides an interface to develop games without needing any prior knowledge of programming.
+Pick-A-Path is a platform that can be used by beginners or professionals to create simple text-based games in an interface that is easy to use.
+The program contains two modes: Editor Mode and Player Mode.
+The Editor Mode allows the user to build a new game or edit an existing one, while the Player Mode allows the user to access the games that are already built using this software.
 The games that can be built using this software usually start with a situation in a story.
 There are options provided to the user regarding the path of the storyline they want to commit to.
 Choosing options in this manner will progress the game further until the end.

-Pick-A-Path is a java-based program and is compatible to any platform that supports Java.
+Pick-A-Path is a Java-based program and is compatible with any platform that supports Java.
 To create the game, the user will be provided with unlimited boxes and arrows.
 The user should fill the box with the scenario and provide options for the player to choose from.
 According to the option chosen, another box would be created which will contain more options that are generated by the user.
 An arrow is used to connect to these two boxes so that the player can move from the previous scenario into the next scenario.
 In this manner, the user can create a game that contains thousands of boxes, and access it later in the player mode to play it.

 System Architecture